caninereason/Minesweeperjava/readme.md

 ### Bugs

   - after much testing on many browsers and devices, I found some bugs on smaller devices.
 When the screen width was to small , the larger grids would be obscured by the edge of the screen.
 I fixed this with a media query, checking the devices width, and removing the medium or hard option should the screen not support it
   - There was also a bug on devices with a higher dpr setting, which would order the squares in the wrong way, resulting in the game being broken.
 I fixed this by checking the device pixel ratio in a media query and limiting the level options accordingly.
+I had to make many commits here to debug on smaller devices.

 ## Deployment